AmrTarek17/helm-lab/README.md

 ## 2. Deploy Jenkins Chart on the cluster and login to Jenkins.

-* istalled the chart using the following command
+* installed the chart using the following command
 ```
 helm install my-jenkins jenkins/jenkins
 ```